Trenton, New Jersey: Local government

 Trenton is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council system of municipal government, one of 79 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of a mayor and a seven-member city council.
 Three city council members are elected at-large, and four come from each of four wards.
 The mayor and council members are elected concurrently on a non-partisan basis to four-year terms of office as part of the November general election.

+In April 1887, The New York Times identified alderman-elect Alexander Weber as the first person of color to hold public office in the city of Trenton.

 In October 2020, the city council overrode a mayoral veto and shifted municipal elections from May to November, with proponents citing the increased turnout and savings to the city of $180,000 in each election cycle.
 The mayor and members of council all had their term-end dates extended by six months and moved to December 31 from June 30, 2022.
-The city retained a runoff provision that would have a December runoff in the event that the candidate with the highest number of votes doesn't obtain a majority.
+The city retained a provision that would have a December runoff in the event that the candidate with the most votes does not obtain a majority.

-As of 2023, the mayor of Trenton is Reed Gusciora, whose term of office ends December 31, 2026; before taking office as mayor, Gusciora had served in the New Jersey General Assembly.
+As of 2023, the mayor of Trenton is Reed Gusciora, whose term of office ends December 31, 2026.
 Members of the city council are Jasi Edwards (at-large), Crystal Feliciano (at-large), Teska Frisby (West Ward), Yazminelly Gonzalez (at-large), Joseph A. Harrison (East Ward), Jenna Figueroa Kettenburg (South Ward) and Jennifer Williams (North Ward).